 The weather station data displayed and linked to this page below originates from a weather reporting station located in Taylor Lake Village, which is just adjacent to Mud Lake.
 The most important thing to watch is the wind speed and direction.
 If the wind direction is out of the north or the south and is more than 10 miles per hour, sculling in a single will be pretty rough (and is not recommended).
 If the wind is out of the east or west, it can blow up to 15 mph, and you may still be able to row, though it will be rough.
 If the wind speed is in the 15-20 miles per hour range from any direction, you are best off staying on shore no matter which kind of boat you'd planned on rowing.
 Likewise, if the wind speed is less than 10 miles per hour from any direction, the lake can probably be rowed.
 Of course, the other things to watch out for are thunderstorms and fog.
 When the temperature and dew point are close to each other, fog is likely to form.
 All weather data displayed and linked in this section of this page is sourced from www.wunderground.com.

-In general, if the water level reading is at least 1.0 foot, you can row on the lake.
-However, even if the level indicated is below 1 foot, you may still be able to row and you should check the predicted tidal conditions to get an idea of what the lake level might be.
+In general, if the water level reading is at 0 feet or higher on the gauge, you can row on the lake.
+However, even if the level indicated is below 0 feet , you may still be able to row, but you should check the trending and the predicted tidal conditions to get an idea if the level is going up or down.

 Due to its shallow depth, Mud Lake is very sensitive to the tidal conditions of Galveston Bay/Clear Lake.
 Tidal readings/predictions linked to this page below are referenced to Clear Lake/Galveston Bay and thereby extension – to Mud Lake.
 As the tide goes out (i.e. the water level of Mud Lake drops or is predicted to drop on the chart), expect a significant southward current in Mud Lake, especially when docking.
 The opposite is true when the tide comes in.
 The charts located at the link below show the current day tidal conditions as well as forecast tidal conditions for Clear Lake, Galveston Bay.